 • the Callback API,

-• the Event API,
+• the Host Profiling API,

-• the Metric API,
+• the Range Profiling API,

 • the PC Sampling API,

-• the SASS Metric API, and
+• the SASS Metric API,

-• the Checkpoint API
+• the Checkpoint API,

 Using these CUPTI APIs, independent software developers can create profiling tools that provide low and deterministic profiling overhead on the target system, while giving insight into the CPU and GPU behavior of CUDA applications.
 Normally packaged with the CUDA Toolkit, NVIDIA occasionally uses this page to provide CUPTI improvements and bug fixes between toolkit releases.

-There is currently no CUPTI update to the CUDA Toolkit 12.4.
-You may obtain the latest version of CUPTI by Downloading the CUDA Toolkit 12.4.0
+There is currently no CUPTI update to the CUDA Toolkit 13.1.
+You may obtain the latest version of CUPTI by Downloading the CUDA Toolkit 13.1.0

-Download the CUDA Toolkit 12.4 Now
+Download the CUDA Toolkit 13.1 Now

 Revision History